loktiev/RecomendationSystemOfBooks/README.md

 ```
 RecomendationSystemOfBooks/
 ├── app.py                  # Streamlit interface
-├── Ex2.py                  # Test script for LightFM + NMSLIB
+├── Ex2.py                  # Optional test script for NMSLIB
 ├── environment.yml         # Conda environment definition
 ├── requirements.txt        # Optional pip-only fallback
+├── item_embeddings.pkl     # Precomputed embeddings
 └── README.md               # Project overview (this file)
 ```

 ---

 ## 🛠 Notes
-- `scipy` and `backports.zoneinfo` were removed due to known compatibility issues with Python 3.10 + Conda.
+- `lightfm` is not used in production.
+You can remove it unless retraining is needed.
-- LightFM and NMSLIB are C++ extensions — install them from prebuilt wheels.
+- `nmslib` is required and must be installed manually on Windows from prebuilt wheels.
+- If using Streamlit Cloud, add `nmslib` and other dependencies into `requirements.txt` accordingly.

 ---